 “Group A” credits can be earned by preparing new or updating existing classroom, seminar and training materials.
 However, the materials should be new and not repeated or recycled and no CPE credits are awarded for the time spent presenting the material.

-CPE credits are necessary for every individual in the information security profession to maintain their CISSP certification.
+CPE credits are necessary for every CISSP holder.
 Earning credits not only helps individuals maintain their certification but also helps them grow as professionals.
-The CPE credit system is designed to ensure that (ISC)2 members keep up with the ever-expanding knowledge in the field of information security and thus remain competitive.
-Earning CPE credits is vital for the professional development of information security professionals.
-They are indeed making some important investment through CPE activities that will help them grow and shape their careers.
-It enhances their skills, thereby increasing their value to their employers as well as to their customers.
+The CPE credit system is designed to ensure that (ISC)² members keep up with the ever-expanding knowledge in the field of information security and thus remain competitive.